 - Avoiding a diet high in sugars and processed food

-- If necessary vitamin and mineral supplements can be good – speak to your local practitioner about what is best for you and your child, however, Vitamin C, zinc and fish oils are all recognised as boosting immunity
+- If necessary vitamin and mineral supplements can be good – speak to your local practitioner about what is best for you and your child, however, Vitamin C, zinc and fish oils are all recognised as supporting immunity

-- There are wonderful Chinese Herbal Formulae that can boost the immune system and are beneficial to take throughout autumn to prepare for winter.
+- There are wonderful Chinese Herbal Formulae that can support the immune system and are beneficial to take throughout autumn to prepare for winter.
 Granules can be mixed with apple sauce for young children.

 - Get enough fresh air but come inside before it gets too cold & don’t allow your child to become overtired